dasch-swiss/dsp-api/docs/03-endpoints/api-v2/text/custom-standoff.md

 The DSP-API's standard standoff mapping only supports a few HTML tags.
 In order to submit more complex XML markup, a custom mapping has to be created first.
-A mapping expresses the relations between XML elements and attributes and their corresponding standoff classes and properties.
+A mapping expresses the relations between XML elements and attributes, and their corresponding standoff classes and properties.
 The relations expressed in a mapping are one-to-one relations, so the XML can be recreated from the data in RDF.
 However, since HTML offers a very limited set of elements, custom mappings support